Somewhere in Gloucester County

 Fellow Club member, Mr. Vincenzo “Vinnie” Sallustio, N4NYY, will be the “fox” that will hide a transmitter for us “hounds” to find.
 What devious plan does he have in mind to try and stump us?
 We might have to work together as a “hunt pack” to find him!

 On Friday night, before the hunt, Vinnie will send an email to the Club reflector.
 In it, he will give directions that will narrow down search area we have to hunt in to something no larger than approximately 4 square miles, here in southern NJ.
-Then, by 1 pm on October 20, we drive into that area, and wait to hear from him on the W2MMD 2 Meter repeater (147.180 MHz PL Tone 131.8 Hz) asking for check-ins.
-Each car full of us will check in with him on the repeater, so that he’ll know who all is hunting, and can give clues if anyone gets lost.
+Then, by 1 pm on November 17th, we drive into that area, and wait to hear from him on the W2MMD 2 Meter repeater (147.180 MHz PL Tone 131.8 Hz) asking for check-ins.
+You can also check-in using EchoLink : W2MMD-R. Each car full of us will check in with him on the repeater, so that he’ll know who all is hunting, and can give clues if anyone gets lost.
 Then the transmitter is turned on, and the hunt begins!

 By using a “warmer / colder” technique, where the signal is strongest when you are closer, and weaker when further away, or any technique of your choosing, the idea is to find the transmitter within an hour.
 If anyone is still searching after an hour, he’ll talk us all in using the Club’s repeater, so that all hunters will have the chance to meet up with him and laugh about our adventures!

 The transmitter is a Byonics MicroFox 15.
+It has an approximate transmitting range of 1 mile radius.
 The hunt frequency is 146.565 MHz.
 The transmission mode is FM simplex.
+When you are getting close to the transmitter, you can switch to 439.695 MHz, which is the third harmonic, to get a better read on its location.
 Hunters are encouraged to team up together, as it is a great event to partner up with non-ham family members who can help drive while you home-in on the signal using your radio.